Skip to main content

 • “The art style is clean and charming — just enough visual flair to be engaging, without becoming cluttered or overwhelming.”

-• “There is a graphical slowdown when it comes to what is happening on the screen.”
+• “Sometimes when I beat a tier IV map and go into endless mode, there is a graphical slowdown when it comes to what is happening on the screen.”

 • “The lag in endless mode is absolutely atrocious even on a graphics card that handles most games I've played just fine.”